Gillamoor

+From 1974 to 2023 it was part of the district of Ryedale.
+It is now administered by the unitary North Yorkshire Council.

 History

 The village is mentioned in the Domesday Book as having 15 villagers and seven ploughlands.
 The name derives from Old English Getla's inga mōr; the moor of Getla's people (Getla being a personal name).
 In the 12th and 13th centuries, the spelling of the village was Gillemore.

 In the 18th, 19th and 20th centuries, Gillamoor had water delivered via a channel cut by Joseph Foord.
 He created many miles of gently sloping leats that carried water from the moors into Fadmoor, Gillamoor and Kirkbymoorside.
 In 2000, the natural spring in the village was abandoned for a cut into the aquifer under the Vale of Pickering for fresh water.

 Gillamoor is well known for its 'Surprise View'.
-At its eastern end, the road turns sharply to reveal an enchanting view of the eastern entrance to Farndale - the church wall plaque, close-by reads:
+At its eastern end, the road turns sharply to reveal an enchanting view of the eastern entrance to Farndale.
+The church wall plaque, close-by, reads: